freedombox/FreedomBox/doc/dev/tutorial/components.rst

 configuration and data.
 Apart from providing durability to users' data, this allows the user to migrate from one machine to another.
 FreedomBox framework provides a component for handling these operations.
-Create the :class:`~plinth.modules.backups.components.BackupRestore` component during app initialization.
+Create the :class:`~freedombox.modules.backups.components.BackupRestore` component during app initialization.

 In ``__init__.py``, add:

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.modules.backups.components import BackupRestore
+  from freedombox.modules.backups.components import BackupRestore

   from . import manifest